 The Sign of Jonah

 God sent His Son, Jesus, to Hades for three days.
 That is why Jesus says "why have You forsaken Me?"
-He was feeling the flames of Hell as he died.
+He took upon Himself the punishment this world deserves.
 Matthew 27:46: "About the ninth hour Jesus cried out with a loud voice, saying, ELI, ELI, LAMA SABACHTHANI" which translated means, "MY GOD, MY GOD, WHY HAVE YOU FORSAKEN ME?".

 Jesus was resurrected on the third day following His death.
 When Jesus walked out of His tomb, Satan was dealt a crushing blow and was stripped of his power over death.